Skip to main content

 )

-There are 2 required parameters and 2 optional parameters when calling the scan method:
+There are 3 required parameters and 1 optional parameter when calling the scan method:

-• attacks_per_vulnerability: An integer specifying the number of adversarial attacks to be generated per vulnerability.
+• attacks_per_vulnerability_type: An integer specifying the number of attacks to be generated per vulnerability type.

-Each vulnerability is scored based on the model's responses to red-teaming attacks in a category, using the average score of all attacks for that vulnerability.
+Each vulnerability type is scored based on the model's responses to red-teaming attacks in a category, using the average score of all attacks for that vulnerability type.
 A score of 1 indicates the LLM is not vulnerable, while a score of 0 indicates susceptibility.
 This overall score reflects the LLM's resistance to attacks within the category.

 Vulnerability Scores